clqn/clqn.github.io/index.md

 ## wildlife photography

-i like to take pictures of spiders and bugs! you can see my latest observations (as well as my attempts at ID'ing them to the best of my ability) [here](./🕷️.md)
+i like to take pictures of spiders and bugs! you can see my latest observations (as well as my attempts at i.d.'ing them to the best of my ability) [here](./🕷️.md)

 ## stickers